 Genevieve completed a Masters of Professional Psychology at the Australian Catholic University (ACU), a Graduate Diploma in Psychology at Federation University Australia, and a Bachelor of Applied Science in Psychology at the Royal Melbourne Institute of Technology (RMIT).
 During her Bachelor degree, Genevieve received a letter of commendation from the Department Head of the School of Psychology for outstanding academic achievement and was invited to join the Golden Key International Honour Society, which recognises the top 15% of university students worldwide.

-Genevieve enjoys working with people experiencing a range of difficulties including:
+Genevieve enjoys working with a range of presentations including:

 - Trauma/Complex Trauma